trpc-group/trpc-cpp/docs/en/http_protocol_upload_download_client.md

   The client does not need to send the request header. tRPC does not provide this method.
 When the stream is obtained, tRPC-Cpp has already sent the request header.

-* **Reading the response header**

-  If the ReadHeaders interface is executed successfully, it means that the response header from the server has been received.
-The HTTP status code (200, 404, etc.) can be obtained from the http_code parameter.
-These constants are also defined in tRPC, such as ResponseStatus::kOk.
-The response header can be obtained from the http_header parameter.

 * **Writing data**

   The user can continuously send data fragments to the server through the Write interface.
 If the user is using chunked form, there is no need to encode the transmitted data with chunked. tRPC will handle it automatically.
 If the user is using length form, the Write interface will report the kStreamStatusClientWriteContentLengthError error if the data sent by the user exceeds the set length.